agilecatalyst/manifest-suno/kickstarter/video/the_gatekeeper.md

 ## Sora Prompt:
 ```
-A massive golden gate floating in cosmic space slowly opens, a magnificent golden coin materializes and rotates revealing intricate designs, a grand governance chamber with human and AI figures deliberating, a formal launch ceremony with ritual celebration, camera pulls back to show the complete governance structure, deep reds and golds, authoritative atmosphere, 10 seconds, cinematic quality
+A massive golden gate floating in cosmic space slowly opens, a magnificent golden coin materializes and rotates revealing intricate designs, a grand governance chamber with silhouettes of human and AI figures deliberating, a formal launch ceremony with ritual celebration, camera pulls back to show the complete governance structure, deep reds and golds, authoritative atmosphere, 10 seconds, cinematic quality
 ```

 ## Voiceover Script (Optional):